Never Let Me Down Again: Recording

 "Never Let Me Down Again" was recorded between recording sessions in late 1986 at Studio Guillaume Tell in Paris and Konk Studios in London.
 Daniel Miller, citing growing tension in the studio during the recording of Black Celebration, had stepped away from producing Depeche Mode's music for the new songs, and instead they worked with David Bascombe, who had just completed working as a recording engineer with Tears for Fears on their album Songs from the Big Chair (1985).

 Wilder and the other members of the band considered the track an "obvious single" with much potential, with Gore calling it a "stand-out" track.
 Although primarily known as an all-synth band, the song included a strong guitar riff, albeit "heavily treated and processed", played by Gore, as they had done as far back as 1982 when recording their single "Get the Balance Right!".
 To make the song sound more dramatic, they mixed the Led Zeppelin-influenced drum patterns and Martin Gore's guitar riffs forward in the mix.
 Gore's guitar work in the song was described in 2025 as "simple, repetitive riffs [that] just sit on a groove, adding another textural element and human grit into the mix."
 Bascombe noted that both he and the band had brought a "library" of samples to the sessions, which they used for the song.
 The Snare drum in the song was sampled from "When the Levee Breaks" by Led Zeppelin, augmented in the studio because the original audio was too low-fidelity to use alone.
 The tom-tom drum sound was a sample the band re-used from their earlier single, "Stripped" (1986).
 A sample from Carl Orff's Carmina Burana was also incorporated into the track.
-Gore's guitar part for the song was recorded at Puk Studios, filtered through an ARP 2600 synthesiser.
+Gore's guitar part for the song, which was filtered through an ARP 2600 synthesiser, was recorded at Puk Recording Studios in Gjerlev, Denmark.